phax/ph-css/README.md

 * v7.0.4 - work in progress
     * Added additional media query features.
 See [#104}(https://github.com/phax/ph-css/pull/104) - thx @nhubbard
+    * Added new setting `CSSReaderSettings.setKeepDeprecatedProperties(boolean)` to customize if they should be read or discarded.
+See [#107}(https://github.com/phax/ph-css/issues/107) - thx @hrozhkov1
 * v7.0.3 - 2024-09-23
     * Added support for the `:is`, `:has` and `:where` pseudo functions, fixing [#88](https://github.com/phax/ph-css/issues/88) (thx @brbog), [#97](https://github.com/phax/ph-css/issues/97) (thx @nafg) and [#101](https://github.com/phax/ph-css/issues/101) (thx @subbudvk)
 * v7.0.2 - 2024-03-28